tpascarella/sr50/docs/intro.md

 ## F-You Money

-This point is a threshold on your wealth building journey, and it goes by many names,
+This point at which you get your time back is a threshold on your wealth building journey, and it goes by many names,
 * Financial Independence,
 * Financial Freedom,
 * Early Retirement,